onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 .. image:: ../images/system-dialogues/PrimeAcTypeMultiplePpnts.png

-The ACM Runtime updates the priming information in the database.
+The ACM Runtime updates the priming information in the database, and send sync message to all replicas.

 .. image:: ../images/system-dialogues/PrimeInfoUpdatedInDb.png